-Scenarios 4, 11, 12, 13 and 14
+Scenarios 4, 11, 12, 13, 14, 18 and 19

-In case of scenarios 4, 11, 13 and 14, heat and electricity would in the absence of the project activity be generated in a similar cogeneration plant but with a different configuration, i.e. the efficiency of electricity generation is lower than in the project plant.
-The efficiency of heat generation, i.e. the heat generated per quantity of biomass residue fired, may differ between the project plant and the plant in the baseline scenario (the "reference plant" in case of scenarios 4 and 13, the existing or captive plant(s) in case of scenario 11, the project plant prior to the implementation of the project activity in case of scenario 14).
-Where the efficiency of heat generation is smaller in the project plant than in the baseline scenario, i.e. where the quantity of heat generated in the project plant is smaller than the quantity of heat that would be generated in the absence of the project activity.
+In case of scenarios 4, 11, 13, 14, 18 and 19, heat and electricity would in the absence of the project activity be generated in a similar cogeneration plant but with a different configuration, i.e. the efficiency of electricity generation is lower than in the project plant.
+The efficiency of heat generation, i.e. the heat generated per quantity of biomass residue fired, may differ between the project plant and the plant in the baseline scenario (the "reference plant" in case of scenarios 4, 13, 18 and 193, the existing or captive plant(s) in case of scenarios 11, the project plant prior to the implementation of the project activity in case of scenario 14).
+Where the efficiency of heat generation is smaller in the project plant than in the baseline scenario, i.e. where

+$$\varepsilon{th,project\ plant} < \varepsilon{th,reference\ plant}$$ (in case of scenario 4, 13 or 18), or $\varepsilon{th,project\ plant} < \varepsilon{th,existing\ plant(s)}$ (in case of scenario 11), or $\varepsilon{th,project\ plant} < \varepsilon{th,project\ plant} < \varepsilon{th,project\ plant}$ (in case of scenario 14), or $\varepsilon{th,project\ plant} < \varepsilon{th,reference\ retrofit\ plant}$ (in case of scenario 19), or the quantity of heat generated in the project plant is smaller than the quantity of heat that would be generated in the absence of the project activity.
 This implies that the project implementation involves additional heat generation from other sources or a longer operation of the project plant.
 This may result in an increase in GHG emissions.

-$\mathcal{E}{th,project\ plant} < \mathcal{E}{th,reference\ plant}$ (in case of scenario 4 or 13), or $\mathcal{E}{th, project \ plant} < \mathcal{E}{th, existing \ plant(s)}$ (in case of scenario 11), or $\varepsilon{th,project\ plant} < \varepsilon{th,pre\ project}$ (in case of scenario 14),

 Similar considerations apply to scenario 12, where the heat would be generated in biomass residue fired boilers in the absence of the project activity.
-Although the cogeneration process as a whole is more efficient than separate generation of electricity and heat, a cogeneration plant usually produces less heat per biomass fired than a boiler ($\varepsilon{th,project plant} < \varepsilon{boiler}$).
+Although the cogeneration process as a whole is more efficient than separate generation of electricity and heat, a cogeneration plant usually produces less heat per biomass fired than a boiler ( $\varepsilon{th,project plant} < \varepsilon{boiler}$ ).
 As a consequence, the project plant will in most cases produce less heat than would be produced in the boilers in the absence of the project activity if the same amount of biomass residues is used in both cases.
-This implies, as for scenarios 4, 11, 13 and 14, that the project implementation involves additional heat generation from other sources or increased operation of the project plant.
+This implies, as for scenarios 4, 11, 13, 14, 18 and 19, that the project implementation involves additional heat generation from other sources or increased operation of the project plant.

-To address this substitution effect for all scenarios (4, 11, 12, 13 and 14), project participants may either
+To address this substitution effect for all scenarios (4, 11, 12, 13, 14, 18 and 19), project participants may either

-- demonstrate that the thermal efficiency in the project plant is larger or similar compared with the thermal efficiency of the plant considered in baseline scenario and then assume $ER{heat,y} = 0$, or, if this is not the case, - account for any increases in CO2 emissions, as described in the following.
+- demonstrate that the thermal efficiency in the project plant is larger or similar compared with the thermal efficiency of the plant considered in baseline scenario and then assume $ER{heat,y} = 0$ , or, if this is not the case, - account for any increases in CO2 emissions, as described in the following.